virtualox/redirect-wp-author/readme.txt

 === Redirect WP Author ===
-Contributors: VirtualOx B.V.
+Contributors: virtualox
-Tags: author, redirect, homepage, 301, 302
+Tags: author, redirect, security
-Requires at least: 6.3
+Requires at least: 4.9
-Tested up to: 6.3
+Tested up to: 6.7
-Stable tag: trunk
+Stable tag: 1.1.0
-License: GNU General Public License v3.0
+License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Redirect WP Author redirects author pages to the homepage.
+Redirects WordPress author pages to the homepage with configurable redirect type.
 == Description ==

-Redirect WP Author is a lightweight WordPress plugin that redirects author pages to the homepage.
-This ensures users can't access the author archive page, providing more control over how authorship is displayed on your website.
+Redirect WP Author is a simple plugin that redirects all author pages to the homepage.
+This can be useful for security purposes or if you don't want to expose author information on your site.

-Once activated, the plugin will redirect all author page requests to the website's homepage.
-The plugin operates seamlessly without requiring any configurations.
+Features:

+Redirects all author pages to the homepage Configurable redirect type (301 permanent or 302 temporary) Removes author links from the admin area
+Overrides author links in the frontend

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/redirect-wp-author` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+Upload the redirect-wp-author folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Configure the plugin settings under 'Settings > Redirect WP Author'

 == Frequently Asked Questions ==
+= Why should I redirect author pages? =
+Redirecting author pages can improve security by making it harder for attackers to enumerate users on your WordPress site.

-= Can I change the plugin's configuration settings? =
+= What's the difference between 301 and 302 redirects? =

-The plugin does not require any kind of configuration.
-Author pages will be redirected as soon as the plugin is activated.
+A 301 redirect is permanent and tells search engines that the page has moved permanently.
+A 302 redirect is temporary and indicates the page is temporarily moved.
+For SEO purposes, 301 is usually preferred.
 == Changelog ==
+= 1.1.0 =

+Added settings page to configure redirect type (301 or 302) Improved code organization
+Added translation support

 = 1.0.0 =

-* Initial release.
-Redirects all author pages to the homepage.
+Initial release